TurboGears/tg2docs/docs/main/MultipleDatabases.rst

     #base_config = AppConfig()
     base_config = MultiDBAppConfig()

-Update your model's __init__ to handle multiple sessions and metadata
+Update Your Model's __init__ To Handle Multiple Sessions And Metadata
 ---------------------------------------------------------------------

 Switching the model's init from a single-db config to a multi-db simply means we have to duplicate our DBSession and metata assignments, and then update the init_model method to assign/configure each engine correctly.

 In myapp/model/__init__.py::